vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 It is not beyond reason that we explain this curiously positive evaluation of the southern direction on the basis of the same religious principle by which the Furies in Greece came to be called the ‘Eumenides’, and Rudra, the ferocious Howler, came to be addressed as Siva, the Auspicious.
 Perhaps the worshippers of ´ Siva ´ hoped that by having the Divine Preceptor face the southern direction, that area would, thereby, lose its sinister qualities and become benign.
 45

 Although I shall not deny that considerations such as the above may have played some role, at least in coming to terms with the apparent incongruity once established, it is important to recognize that, if they played a role, they did so in retrospect.
-The cause of the alleged incongruity, I would like to argue, is a reorientation of the tradition.
-A cult concept was transposed to iconography.
+The cause of the alleged incongruity, I would like to argue, is a reorientation of the traditioṇA cult concept was transposed to iconography.
 Part of the original meaning was retained—Siva as the source of knowledge— ´ part of it was reinterpreted, namely, the direction God faces when expounding His wisdom: His ‘right side’ became his ‘southern face’.
 The southern temple walls were consequently thought most suitable for showing images of Siva in ´ his role of teacher.
 46 Thus the daks.in. ām¯urti entered the textbooks of Indian architecture, for instance the Mayamata, which divided Kaun. ḍinya’s vision into two.

 A chacun des paliers des temples il faut disposer aux points cardinaux des (images des) dieux.
 Au rez-de-chauss´ee on place `a l’Est les deux guardiens de la porte, Nandi et Kāla; au Sud c’est la Daks.in. ām¯urti, `a l’Ouest Acyuta ou Li˙ngasambh¯uta et au Nord Pitāmaha.
 47